SILVER IN THE WORLD NATURE PHOTOGRAPHY AWARDS

 Whilst I was recently in Kenya on safari, I received some wonderful news.
 One of my images “She Who Dares” won Silver in this years World Nature Photography Awards in the Behaviour-Reptiles category.

-Wildlife photography in the Serengeti
+Behind the lens: Fieldcraft in the Serengeti

 I think it also shows how important it is to remain observant whilst in the field especially in those moments when you are waiting for something to happen - something more interesting may present itself & adapting quickly was essential to get this image.